CLIUtils/CLI11/.github/CONTRIBUTING.md

 * The test coverage is also measured, and that should remain 100%
 * Formatting should be done with pre-commit, otherwise the format check will not pass.
 However, it is trivial to apply this to your PR, so don't worry about this check.
 If you do want to run it, see below.
 * Everything must pass clang-tidy as well, run with `-DCLI11_CLANG_TIDY=ON` (if you set `-DCLI11_CLANG_TIDY_OPTIONS="-fix"`, make sure you use a single threaded build process, or just build one example target).
+* Your changes must also conform to most of the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) rules checked by [cpplint](https://github.com/cpplint/cpplint).
+For unused cpplint filters and justifications, see [CPPLINT.cfg](/CPPLINT.cfg).

 ## Pre-commit